c3d/xl/doc/HANDBOOK_2-evaluation.md

    This is the case for example with the `extern` name in the [default syntax](../src/xl.syntax#L62).

-5. Identifying binary data: The word `bits` is treated specially during parsing, to generate parse tree nodes representing binary data.
+5. Identifying binary data: words such as `bits` marked as introducing `BINARY` data in the syntax file are treated specially during parsing, to generate parse tree nodes representing binary data.
    *Note:* this is not currently implemented.

 The need to process `import` statements during parsing means that it's